E-book: How-to Guide

 this is the classic WIIFM – What’s in it for me?
 The change must benefit not only the company, but each individual involved.

-You will discover the key steps to lead the change, the best touch points to consider to spread your messages as well as how the email signature can carry and support the transformation of your company!
+It will guide you through the key steps of leading change, identifying the best touchpoints to spread your message, and explaining how your email signature can support and carry the transformation of your company.